Single Populations#

 Logistic Growth with Temperature & Size Dependence#

-Here \(K\) is the carrying capacity in abundance (i.e., the maximum sustainable number of individuals under the model assumptions).
 If instead you model biomass (or energy flux) as the state variable, the corresponding “carrying capacity” would be defined in those units and can scale differently with size.

-For the commonly used case \(b=3/4\), this becomes \(\mu(T,M)=\mu_0\,M^{-1/4}\exp\bigl(-E/(k_B T)\bigr)\), so the logistic model can be written as:
+For the commonly used case \(b=3/4\), this becomes \(r(T,M)=r_0\,M^{-1/4}\exp\bigl(-E/(k_B T)\bigr)\), so the logistic model can be written as:

 Discrete Logistic Growth, Bifurcations, and Metabolic Constraints#